adonisjs/v5-docs/content/guides/http/exception-handling.md

+---
+summary: Learn how to manage exceptions that occurred during an HTTP request effectively.
+---

 AdonisJS uses exceptions for flow control.
 Meaning, instead of writing too many conditionals, we prefer raising exceptions and then handle them to return an appropriate response.
 For example:

 #### Instead of writing the following code